SNU-HCIL/2020-Fall-DCCP/template/public/md/OOP.md

    * a class that is encapsulated .red[hides its implementation]
    * users of the class can use the interface but have .red[no access to the implementation]

 ---
+# Decomposition and Abstraction

+* two mechanisms to help us manage complexity in a way that facilitates changes in real world

+* .red[Decomposition] creates structure in a probem
+   * design programs using many different classes

+* .red[Abstraction] surpresses (i.e., hides) details

+* The key is to suppress the **appropriate** details
+   * create domain-speific types (i.e., ADTs) -> data abstraction
+---
 # Class